-Randy stayed in the emergency shelter for three months before becoming an Overcomer in January of 2017 and he is glad he did.
-The Overcomer Program has provided Randy with stability, friendship, and the tools to begin the healing progress.
-“As an Overcomer, I read the Bible every chance I get,” Randy described.
+Randy stayed in the emergency shelter for three months before joining the program in January of 2017 and he is glad he did.
+The program has provided Randy with stability, friendship, and the tools to begin the healing progress.
+“In the program, I read the Bible every chance I get,” Randy described.
 “I was baptized as a child but it had been years since I read the Bible.
 The Bible helps me navigate my life now.
 I’m learning to forgive my family and I’m learning to pray for them.”

 There was a time when Randy did not want to pray for his family.
 He harbored anger in his heart towards them.
 Randy was furious at his older brother for putting him in a dangerous situation when he tried to help him with his drug addiction.
 He was also livid with his sister for insulting him in front of his friends.
 But now Randy understands that God can heal and change people’s hearts and lives.
 Randy has seen God change his attitude towards others and wants that for his family.

 Although Randy has experienced many hardships, those hardships led him to the Mission and allowed him to create a family of friends he can depend on.
 During the day, you can hear Randy laughing and joking with Intern Chaplain Fred.
-“The Overcomers, especially Fred, are like brothers to me,” Randy exclaimed.
-“Fred is honest with me and tells me things that are difficult for me to hear.
+Randy exclaimed, “Fred is honest with me and tells me things that are difficult for me to hear.
 He encourages me to surrender my past hurts to God.”

 As Randy continues forward in the program, he hopes to secure a job as a security guard and an apartment of his own but, more importantly, he wants to continue to grow in his faith.